ToshioCP/Gtk4-tutorial/gfm/sec12.md

 - Functions.
 For example, `tb = gtk_text_view_get_buffer (tv)`.
-The caller requests `tv` to give `tb`, which is a GtkTextBuffer object connected to `tv` to the caller.
+The caller requests `tv` to give `tb`, which is a GtkTextBuffer instance connected to `tv` to the caller.
 - Signals.
 For example, `activate` signal on GApplication object.
 When the application is activated, the signal is emitted.